Pattern Matching - C# Guide

 You can make special cases for those shapes that have 0 area by using

-label.
+a when clause on the case label.
 A square with a side length of 0, or

 a circle with a radius of 0 has a 0 area.
 You specify that condition

-clause on the case
+using a when clause on the case label:

 [!code-csharpComputeDegenerateShapes]